Tipping in Orlando, Florida, USA.

 - Electric cart drivers at the airport should be tipped $2 to $3 per person as should wheelchair pushers.

-- Housekeeping staff should be tipped anywhere between $2 and $10 per day depending upon the class of hotel and the level of service.
+- Housekeeping staff should be tipped around $1 or $2 per day per occupant in your room.
 Please leave the tip each day rather than at the end of your stay as you may have different staff each day.

 - Room service should be tipped at 15% of the bill